FOR IMMEDIATE RELEASE: February 18, 2010

 Statement of Carl Pope, Sierra Club Executive Director

 "The National Environmental Policy Act is one our nation's most important and most successful environmental laws.
 It's very encouraging to see that after 40 years of success in protecting our environment, the Obama administration is adapting the law to help it better address the greatest environmental challenge of today--climate change.
-There's absolutely no reason that climate change impacts should not be considered under NEPA.
+Given the impacts of global warming pollution, considering these emissions under NEPA is clearly the right thing to do.

-"Before today's draft guidance on climate change is finalized, we urge the administration to expand its scope to better address the impacts of climate change on America's public lands.
+"Before today's draft guidance on climate change is finalized, we urge the administration to further expand its scope to address global warming emissions and climate change impacts relating to America's public lands in addition to the already-covered federal projects.

 # # #